Robust and Adaptive Door Operation with a Mobile Robot: Execution of the Door Opening Motion

 \subsection{Task Space Region (TSR)}

 Task Space Region is a constrained manipulation planning framework presented in \citep{Berenson2011b}.
 The authors propose a specific constraint representation, that has been developed for planning paths for manipulators with end-effector pose constraints.
 The framework unifies an efficient constraint representation, constraint satisfaction strategies, and a sampling-based planner, to create a state-of-the-art whole-body manipulation planning algorithm.

+The sampling-based planner is based on rapidly exploring random trees (RRTs).
+Thus, it inherits many of the limitations of sampling-based methods for planning.
+For instance, it is very difficult to incorporate non-holonomic constraints and dynamics because these constraints would disrupt the distance metric used by the RRT.
+For these reasons, the applicability of this framework is limited to robots without non-holonomic constraints.

+TSRs describe end-effector constraint sets as subsets of \textsl{SE}$(3)$ (Special Euclidean Group).
+These subsets are particularly useful for specifying manipulation tasks.
 Once the end-effector pose restrictions are specified in terms of a TSR, the algorithm finds a path that lies in the constraints manifold.
 To define a TSR, three elements are required: \begin{itemize} \item $\textbf{\textit{T}}^{o}_w$: Transform between the origin reference frame $o$ and the TSR frame $w$. \item$\textbf{\textit{T}}^{w}_e$: End-effector offset transform. \item$\textbf{\textit{B}}^{w}$: $6\times2$ matrix that defines the end-effector constraints, expressed in the TSR reference frame \end{itemize} where the first three columns bound the allowable translation along the $x$, $y$ and $z$ axes, and the last three columns bound the allowable translation assuming the Roll-Pitch-Yaw angle convention.
 Thus, the end-effector constraints for the considered kinematic models can be easily specified as follows.